 Number 16 is our redesign and subsequent art direction and design of the Architecture Bulletin for the NSW chapter of the Australian Institute of Architects.
 Our first task was to develop a new masthead for the magazine using the initials AB.
 This device informed the clipped corners of cover images, editorial images and graphic elements throughout the publication.
 We worked on the magazine for just under four years and enjoyed every minute!

 Number 15 is more about a great client than a particular job.
 Orson & Blake were one of our first regular clients recommended by our lovely pal Lisa, who was working there at the time.
-When we first met David and Mandy, the son and daughter team who were behind O&B, we knew they were going to be a dream to work with… and they were.
+When we first met David and Mandy, the mother and son team who were behind O&B, we knew they were going to be a dream to work with… and they were.
 Having cut his teeth on retail advertising at Young & Rubicam in Adelaide, our Creative Director (Jamie) was right at home writing and designing the newspaper and magazine ads that were just a small part of all of the work we did for O&B.